-There are several potential highway projects scheduled for completion in the near term that were reviewed to determine their impact, if any, on Turnpike traffic volumes.
-These projects were drawn from the Turnpike's Capital Program and the Statewide Transportation Improvement Program (STIP) developed by the largest metropolitan planning organizations (MPOs) in the state for the 2016-2019 period.
-All of the listed projects were considered to be built for our traffic and revenue forecasts.
+There are several potential highway projects scheduled for construction or completion in the near term that were reviewed to determine their impact, if any, on Turnpike traffic volumes.
+These projects were drawn from the Turnpike's 2019-2020 Capital Program, the 2019 ODOT district construction program listings and the TRAC (Transportation Review Advisory Council)2 project listings for the 2020-2023 period.
+All the listed projects were assumed to be completed for our traffic and revenue forecasts.